Some Rigorous Results on the L\'evy Spin Glass Model: Main Results and Open Problems

 \subsection{Structure of the Paper}

-We organize the paper as follows.
+We organize the rest of the paper as follows.
+From Sections 3 to 9, we shall present the proofs for all results stated in Section 2 by restricting ourselves to the Pareto disorder \eqref{density of J}, which already retains the key features of the general model while rendering the calculations throughout our proofs more tractable.

 We assume $1<\alpha<2$ throughout Sections 3 to 8.
 In Section~3, we establish the limiting free energy by utilizing the second moment method, which naturally gives rise to the critical temperature $\beta_\alpha$ in good agreement with the findings of the physics literature, e.g., \cite{Cizeau1993, Mezard, Hartmann}.
 In Section 4, we derive the fluctuation of the free energy $\ln Z_N$ by dividing this quantity into the scalar and effective components, $\ln \bar Z_N$ and $\ln \widehat{Z}_N$ (see \eqref{split}), and establishing their fluctuations individually.
 For the former, it is obtained through a truncation argument together with a standard central limiting theorem for the sum of i.i.d. heavy tailed distributions; for the latter, we employ the powerful cluster expansion technique introduced by Aizenman-Lebowitz-Ruelle \cite{aizenman}.
 Section 5 contains the proof of the concentration of the overlaps in the high temperature regime.
 In Section~6, superadditivity of the free energy is demonstrated in order to establish the existence of the limiting free energy in any temperature.
 The proof of the invariance principle and the variational formula stated in Section \ref{sec:inv+var} is presented in Section 8, which is based on Panchenko's analogous results in the setting of the PVB model \cite{panchenko2013} reviewed in Section 7.
-For the clarity of our presentation, most of the technical components are deferred to the appendices.
-In Section 9, results for the domain $0<\alpha<1$ are established, where we identify the limiting distribution of the free energy with the proper scaling $N^{1/\alpha}$ and analyze the structure of the Gibbs measure by making use of a representation of the disorder matrix in terms of a PPP parametrized by the heavy tailed distribution (see Lemma \ref{lem:heavy_tail_conv_representation}).
-Finally, Section 10 contains extensions of our main results to the general L\'{e}vy model introduced in Section \ref{extension to general heavy tail}.
+Section 9 is devoted to the proof of our results for the cases, $\alpha=1$ and $0<\alpha<1.$ We begin by establishing the limiting free energy for $\alpha=1$ stated in Theorem \ref{thm: generalized: alpha=1: free energy} and then focus on the case $0<\alpha<1$, for which we prove the weak convergence of the limiting free energy and analyze the structure of the Gibbs measure by making use of a representation of the disorder matrix in terms of a PPP parametrized by the heavy-tailed distribution (see Lemma \ref{lem:heavy_tail_conv_representation}).